rv-foundation/TelegramAutomation/README.md

 $ node index.js
 ```

-It is currently set up to poll the telegram server every 60 seconds.
+It is currently set up to poll the telegram server every second.
 I had trouble setting up updates from telegram so instead I set it up as setTimeout.

 Send another message to your channel and watch it send to your server again.